 The purpose of computational analysis is to simulate and analyse the performance and flow field pattern around the high-pressure turbine by using Computational Fluid Dynamics (CFD) software as a tool.
-There are several processes required to evaluate a high-pressure turbine, including Geometry Generation (Bladgen CFX), Mesh Generation (Turbogrid), Pre-Processing (Pre-CFX), Solver (ANSYS CFX), Post-processing, and Data Extraction, where all the data will be obtained.
-Figure 3 illustrates the flowchart for the procedures in Ansys CFX for the CFD analysis.
+There are a few processes that are required to evaluate high-pressure turbine, which are Geometry Generation (Bladgen CFX), Mesh Generation (Turbogrid), Pre-Processing (Pre-CFX), Solver (ANSYS CFX), Post-processing and then continue with Data Extraction where all the data will be obtained.
+Figure 3 shows the flow chart for the procedures in the Ansys CFX for the CFD analysis.
 The governing equations for fluid flow are derived from the fundamental principles of mass conservation, momentum conservation, and energy conservation, which are known as the RANS equations for the turbulent flow model in the CFD analysis.
-The Eddy Viscosity Model (EVM) was employed to model the turbulent flow in the radial turbine.
+The Eddy Viscosity Models (EVM) was used to model the turbulence flow model in the radial turbine.